-In challenging times it’s understandable when businesses become introspective, but for professional advisers like law firms, much value can come from speaking with clients and sharing experiences.
 In our conversations with law firms and corporates over the past few weeks we have learnt many things; in particular, despite many law firms feeling under pressure, they are also actively collaborating with clients to find ways to help mitigate their current challenges.

 Encouragingly, this is leading to creative solutions.

 Many firms are actively assuming greater credit risk in order to support their clients, through initiatives such as:

 - offering generous conditional fee arrangements, or damages-based agreements, perhaps having never offered them previously;

 - restructuring existing fee agreements on cases already underway; or

 - using their own cash reserves to undertake investigatory work for clients and assessing the viability of potential claims.

 Considering litigation as an asset, not a liability

 Corporates often regard new claims as unnecessary risk and cost additions to their balance sheets, preferring instead to focus resources on the most essential areas of their businesses.
 To navigate around this, some law firms are offering to undertake investigations of their clients’ claims portfolios, assessing where potential new income may lie.
 Even if now is not the right time to pursue new claims, or more vigorous enforcement of existing judgments or awards, this type of work could facilitate new workstreams when circumstances change.

 More immediately, identifying these claims also provides monetisation opportunities.
 Assigning the claim to a third party can provide helpful cash income or advances on damages.